How To File a Tax Extension With the IRS

 How Do I File a Tax Extension?

-When you seek a tax extension deadline, 2018 rules require you to first take a few preliminary steps.
+When you seek a tax extension deadline, the rules require you to first take a few preliminary steps.
 The general process to request a tax deadline extension is the same whether you file taxes online or by mail.
-The tax extension deadline for 2018 returns is the same date as the regular tax deadline: To qualify for a federal tax extension, you must file the appropriate forms by the standard tax filing deadline of April 15, 2019, or April 17, 2019, if you live in Maine or Massachusetts.
+The tax extension deadline for 2020 returns is the same date as the regular tax deadline: To qualify for a federal tax extension, you must file the appropriate forms by the standard tax filing deadline of April 15, 2021.

 Can You File a Tax Extension Online?